Justin Timberlake Super Bowl Memes Show Fans Were Super Anxious About The Halftime Show

 Timberlake's statement, via Entertainment Weekly:

 Super Bowl LII provided Timberlake with a chance to show just how sorry he really was, and Twitter was on pins and needles waiting for his halftime comeback.
-Unfortunately, some of the more ~colorful~ fan theories wouldn't come to pass, because Jackson herself tweeted that she's not showing up.
+Unfortunately, some of the more ~colorful~ fan theories wouldn't come to pass, because Jackson herself tweeted that she wouldn't be coming.

 Fans were also very concerned about a recent rumor that Timberlake intended to "honor" Prince by performing alongside a hologram of the late Minnesota native.